dhathout/cs205-website/docs/visualizations.md

 ---
 title: Discussion
 ---
-Here are some visualizations of what the detections look like.
+Some visualizations of what the detections look like.

 ## Plaza Metrics